aditya123473892/wagtail/Documentation-search.md

 [Widget documentation (v3)](https://docsearch.algolia.com/docs/DocSearch-v3) | [Widget documentation (v2, legacy)](https://docsearch.algolia.com/docs/legacy/dropdown)

-The v2 widget is no longer maintained but still API-compatible with a recently set up index.
+We currently use the v2 widget, which is no longer maintained but still API-compatible with a recently set up index.

 ## Crawler configuration